 They're living back centuries and centuries and centuries ago.

-And and how I I wouldn't want their blood money, would you?
+And I wouldn't want their blood money.

 No, it's disgusting.

-Well, absolutely disgusting what they're doing.
+Well, look, disgusting what they're doing.

-And I do think that this this particular nightclub was targeted because he doesn't like gays and lesbians, and he thinks the Quran tells him to kill them.
+And I do think that this particular nightclub was targeted because he doesn't like gays and lesbians, and he thinks the Quran tells him to kill them.

 That's it.

-You know, that's what that those those are the two laws.
+You know, those are the two laws.

 Love God with all your heart and your neighbor as yourself means you're nice to everybody.